Health Psychology Program Overview

 - Graduate statistics and experimental design

 Rigorous courses and expert instructors will help increase your understanding of the critical interrelationships among behavior, mental health, physical diseases, interpersonal relationships, the health care delivery system, and optimum health.
-Supervised field placements will let you apply what you learn in actual health psychology settings.

 C. Alix Timko, PhD